 These types of online jobs for college students need people and usually range between 10 and 30 hours per week and can easily work around a busy college schedule.

 You can learn how to create a killer resume by taking some free workshops.

 This can turn into a lucrative side hustle if you take advantage of free resources to help build your skills, like this resume writing class on SkillShare.

-The easiest way to start offering your resume writing services is through freelance sites like Upwork or Freelancer.
+The easiest way to start offering your resume writing services is through freelance sites such as Upwork or Freelancer.
 You can even ask around in your friend circle and see who’s looking for a job or summer internship.

 This course will teach you everything you need to know to start booking clients and can pay for itself in as little as a week.
 Of course, one class won’t make you a professional coder, but you will get an excellent foundation and the confidence to take on your first client.
-For new web developers, it’s best to start with smaller projects.
-Most of the work I did when I was learning web development was editing existing websites rather than building new ones.
+For new web designers, it’s best to start with smaller projects.
+Learning web development could even be editing existing websites rather than building new ones.